 People from all walks of life and income levels are participating in swaps.
 It’s a substitute for shopping.
 Swap meets become more like social occasions.
 Isn’t that the way neighborhood garage sales are anyway?

-There’s plenty being exchanged between individuals over the Internet as well at sites like Swaptree.com and usedlikenew.blogspot.com .
-Some are bartering because they’re becoming more frugal out of necessity, while others are getting rid of things they no longer need.
+Plenty is being exchanged between individuals over the Internet on sites like Used Like New blog site.
+Some people are bartering because they’re becoming more frugal out of necessity, while others are getting rid of things they no longer need.

 I know things are tough for a lot of people, and I admire their resourcefulness.
 No doubt some of the current bartering is driven by a kind of fad or craze, but the motivation probably doesn’t matter.
 The fact is things are changing.
 More and more people are showing their contempt for the way things have been done the past few decades.

 I’m glad people are getting into the bartering mindset.
 Just think.
 When everything truly goes down, people can say, “Hey, let’s barter survival supplies just like we used to barter other things on the Internet.”

-There’s a new book called The Scavengers’ Manifesto, by Anneli Rufus and Kristan Lawson.
+There’s a book called The Scavengers’ Manifesto, by Anneli Rufus and Kristan Lawson.
 It contains philosophy about environmentally friendly living and offers practical tips on scavenging, including some do’s and don’ts.
 It’s all about not paying full price for anything.

 Whether you’re interested in scavenging and bartering because it’s trendy or because you seriously need to do it, this book can help show you the way.
 Get yours today and explore the bartering, swapping, scavenging pathway.